Moissanite is a terrific gemstone choice for an engagement ring and any fine jewellery.

 In 1893 a French scientist, Henry Moissan, was scuffling around in a meteor crater in Arizona when he discovered a small deposit of beautiful gemstones.
+True story.

-*Moissanite in in natural form.
+*Moissanite in its natural form.

 In its “natural” form Moissanite is extremely rare.
 So rare that almost 50 years passed after its initial discovery and correct classification before another deposit was found.

 Realising the potential of bringing this striking gemstone to the fine jewellery world a few scientists and geologists got to work in the 1980s to perfectly create Moissanite in a laboratory.

 And so, 103 years after its discovery Moissanite was introduced to the jewellery market in 1995, and has since grown to be the gemstone of choice for many engagement ring and fine jewellery shoppers.

 As you can read into Mr Moissan’s story, diamonds and moissanite look alike – even to a gemologist.